 Causes of Delayed Puberty: Top10 Causes in Men

-Delayed puberty in men is a condition in which sexual maturation begins later than the average age, typically after the age of 14, due to various causes.
 Puberty is an important phase of development, for both males and females, physically and emotionally.
 It marks the onset of sexual maturation and is characterized by various significant changes.
 For males, changes include body growth, voice deepening, and the development of secondary sexual characteristics.
-However, not all men experience puberty at the same age.
-In this article, we will discuss the causes, symptoms, and treatment options for this condition in men.
-Also, I put up a list of the Top 10 Causes of the delay of puberty.

-Causes of Delayed puberty
+Causes of Delayed puberty In Men

 1- Functional hypogonadotropic hypogonadism

-This is a temporary clinical state brought on by different stresses to the body, including chronic illnesses such as severe persistent asthma, sickle cell anemia, cystic fibrosis, or ulcerative colitis.
-It occurs when there is a delay in the production of gonadotropin-releasing hormone (GnRH) from the hypothalamic neuronal networks that initiate the episodic or pulsatile release of GnRH and activate the hypothalamic-pituitary-gonadal axis.
+It occurs when there is a delay in the production of gonadotropin-releasing hormone (GnRH).
+This delay happens within the hypothalamic neuronal networks.
+These networks initiate the episodic or pulsatile release of GnRH.
+They also activate the hypothalamic-pituitary-gonadal axis.

 2- Constitutional delay of puberty